Mappy/fpm/README.md

 ## Add third party libs to in the local maven repo

-In the project root directory :
+In order, for the project to build, run this command in the project root directory :

 ```bash
 mvn install:install-file -Dfile=./libs/osmonaut-1.0.2.4.jar -DgroupId=net.morbz -DartifactId=osmonaut -Dversion=1.0.2.4 -Dpackaging=jar
 ```

 ## Compile source code

+This project use maven in order to compile source file :

 ```bash
 mvn clean install